 How do you apply these DNS settings into your WordPress website?

 The easiest way is to set this up using your cPanel or PLESK, however, if you use a third-party ESP such as Google or Mailing List Services (https://mailinglistservices.com) you will have to receive your SPF and DKIM from your ESP.

-If your txt records are set properly, and your emails are still failing to be delivered, now what?
+Your txt records are set properly, and your emails still fail to be delivered: Now what?

 Don’t know your server’s IP, no problem – use a command prompt (or terminal on Mac OS) to ping your domain. https://helpdeskgeek.com/help-desk/21-cmd-commands-all-windows-users-should-know/